-Hi!
-I'm Bill de hÓra, the author of this site.
+Hi, I'm Bill de hÓra, the author of this site.

 You can contact me in the following ways:

 I have a long standing interest in applied artificial intelligence, mainly around machine learning, software agents and the semantic web.
 I think with another five or so years of infrastructure build out and especially as we generate more and more data, some of that might become extremely useful - and none of it will be called machine learning, software agents or the semantic web.
 That's how artificial intelligence tends to get applied:).
 I was co-editor of the Atom Publishing Protocol, and editor of the HTTPLR reliable messaging specification.

 I live in Dublin Ireland with my partner Orla and our 3 children.